matheusdamiao/matheusdamiao/README.md

 🔭 I’m currently working as a freelancer developer building Gatsby websites and using headless CMS to content management. <br>
-🌱 I’m currently learning TypeScript and diving into Database with TypeORM <br>
+🌱 I’m learning TypeScript and diving into Database with TypeORM <br>
-👯 I’m looking to collaborate on any project <br>
+ I’m looking to find my first job as a developer <br>
 <br>
 ⚡ Fun fact about me: Before getting into code, I was a language teacher for about 10 years.
 My grad major was in Ancient Greek and I also hold a Master in Ancient Philosophy.